oberhauser-global/blog-oberhauser-foundation-github.io/content/articles/launch-of-foundation.md

 of the _Oberhauser Dynasty_.

 The created structures facilitate sustainable giving that can be carried on by future generations.
-By pooling resources grants can be directed in a more efficient and targeted way, increasing the overall impact of each single donor.
+By pooling resources, grants can be directed in a more efficient and targeted way.

 _Learn more under [https://oberhauser.foundation](https://oberhauser.foundation/)_
 and stay tuned for more news articles published on